 However, I really want to write this even though I’m in the midst of a series on prayer.
-I just got done posting a book review on ezinearticles.com.
-It’s the book review I posted here on Nov.
-27. In that review, I call the book, A High View of Scripture!, a must read for Evangelicals.
+I posted a book review on Nov.
+27. In that review, I called A High View of Scripture! a must read for Evangelicals.
 I got to thinking about whether I really meant that.
 After all, the book is a bit scholarly, it’s written on a subject only some Evangelicals would be interested in, the author repeats himself too much, and it’s not something most Evangelicals would be open to changing their mind on.

 It’s that last point that hit me.
 Yes, I think the book is a must read, even if it’s scholarly.
 It’s not really boring, but even if it were, it would still be worth reading.
 The subject is important.
 IMPORTANT!!!
 Can I shout it a bit.
 IMPORTANT!!!

 Don’t people realize how badly Christianity is failing?
 Doesn’t anyone care?
 Evangelicals talk about reaching the world, but we Christians are losing to scientists, atheists, and the immoral right here in America.
 Jesus said that the world would know we’re his disciples by our love for one another, but we are famous for our fights, divisions, and condemning attitudes, not our love.
 He said that the world would know he was sent from God by our unity, but if there’s anything Evangelicals are not known for, it’s unity.